Chocolate Crackle Cookies

 These cookies can be a little messy to make since you have to roll the dough into balls by hand, but keeping your hands dusted with the confectioner’s sugar helps to keep the dough from sticking to your hands.

-These cookies actually taste a lot like a brownie.
+These cookies taste a lot like a brownie.
 Our kids call them brownie cookies.

 They are soft on the inside with a little crunch on the bottom.
 And the confectioner’s sugar that coats them, adds a little more sweetness to each bite.